ImpowerGames/impower/client/resources/docs/privacy.md

 # Introduction

 We at Impower Games Corp. ("**Company**", "**We**", or "**impower.games**") respect your privacy and are committed to protecting it through our compliance with this policy.
-This policy describes the types of information we may collect or that you may provide when you purchase, download, install, register with, access, or use the impower.games application (the "**App**") or website (the "**Website**" and collectively with the App, the "**Service**").
+This policy describes the types of information we may collect or that you may provide when you purchase, download, install, register with, access, or use the Impower Games application (the "**App**") or website (the "**Website**" and collectively with the App, the "**Service**").
 The policy also describes our practices for collecting, using, maintaining, protecting, and disclosing that information.

 We utilize payment processors who have their own privacy policies, which we encourage you to read their privacy policies before providing information on or through them.